Social Injustices

 Texaco/Chevron Vs Lago Agrio

 Texaco oil company played the lead role in oil mining in the area for a substantial amount of time.
 The oil mining resulted in environmental contamination due to leakage in pipelines as well as well as open oil pits that were allegedly abandoned.
-The lawsuit was created to ensure that Texaco oil company took responsibility for the damages inflicted on the environment and the health of local inhabitants.
+A lawsuit was pursued to ensure that Texaco oil company took responsibility for the damages inflicted on the environment and the health of local inhabitants.
 Studies showed an increase in cancer rates, which is believed to be the product of water contamination by the freed oil.

 Chevron inherited this lawsuit when it bought out Texco in the early 2000’s.
 In February 2011, the Ecuadorian court upheld an $8.9 billion ruling in favor of the Lago Agrio, which subsequently doubled when Chevron ignored the apology clause of the ruling.